-The 2013 Ford F-150 ranks 1 out of 10 Full Size Pickup Trucks.
-This ranking is based on our analysis of 54 published reviews and test drives of the Ford F-150, and our analysis of reliability and safety data.
+The 2013 Ford F-150 ranks 3 out of 10 Full Size Pickup Trucks.
+This ranking is based on our analysis of published reviews and test drives of the Ford F-150, as well as reliability and safety data.

-With a vast range of engines, body styles and equipment levels, test drivers say the 2013 Ford F-150 is a top choice for anyone looking for a full-size pickup.
+With a vast range of body styles, engines and equipment levels, auto reviewers say the 2013 Ford F-150 is a top choice for anyone looking for a full-size pickup.

 Members of the automotive press say the F-150’s interior is well-built and generally handsome, with good material quality.
 Reviewers say the front seats are some of the most comfortable found in a full-size pickup, and that crew cab models have an abundance of rear legroom.
 A new Limited trim brings the luxury quotient even higher, with nearly every imaginable available feature standard.
 Base models are very basic, with manual windows and mirrors, air conditioning, cruise control and an AM/FM radio.
 Ford has optimized its MyFord Touch infotainment and voice controls in the F-150 to be easier to operate with work gloves on.
 Reviewers like innovative business-oriented features that allow for storing hanging files, printing things like invoices and making the truck a mobile Wi-Fi hotspot.